-Recently, I had the privilege of visiting the Sundarbans in West Bengal, India.
-It was a homecoming of sorts for me, I spent the first two years of my life in Haldia, on the fringes of the Sundarbans forest, and my life has now come full circle.
+Recently, I had the privilege of visiting the Sundarban mangroves in West Bengal, India.
+It was a homecoming of sorts for me, I spent the first two years of my life in Haldia, on the fringes of the Sundarban forest, and my life has now come full circle.

-Over the years trolls have come out of the woodwork to criticise the state of affairs in the Indian Sundarbans, some with very little notion of the realities of life in this unnervingly large wetland.
-40% of the Indian Sundarbans is inaccessible and remains for all intents and purposes “wild”.
-Anyone who enters the Sundarbans will admit to the primeval feeling of the forest; the kind of place where creatures might have first sprung up from the seas at the dawn of evolutionary processes.
+Over the years, critics have emerged from the woodwork to criticise the state of affairs in the Indian Sundarban, some with very little notion of the realities of life in this unnervingly large wetland.
+40% of the Indian Sundarban is inaccessible and remains for all intents and purposes “wild”.
+Anyone who enters the Sundarban will admit to the primeval feeling of the forest; the kind of place where creatures might have first sprung up from the seas at the dawn of evolutionary processes.

-I was charmed in an unexpected way by the Sundarbans; I think we all changed a little from our experiences there.
+I was charmed in an unexpected way by the Sundarban; I think we all changed a little from our experiences there.
 I have no doubt another (preferably longer) visit is in the cards.

 (Interestingly enough the scientific world first found out about the House Crow when Corvus splendens was described from Bengal in 1817; back when they weren’t such a dominant force)